ntutangyun/Documentation/docs/add-new-ego-vehicle.md

 1. Click the Vehicle popup to see the new vehicle in the vehicle list.

 Congratulations!
 You have successfully added a new ego vehicle!

-## Copyright and License

-Copyright (c) 2019-2020 LG Electronics, Inc.

-This software contains code licensed as described in LICENSE.